bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 ## Summary

-We're going to break down the components of Regex, taking a specific look at an example that can find dates in the format DD/MM/YYYY or DD/MM/YY.
+We're going to break down the components of Regex, taking a specific look at the following example which can find dates in the format DD/MM/YYYY or DD/MM/YY.

 /^([1-2][0-9]|3[0-1]|0?[1-9])([-\.\/ ])(1[0-2]|0?[1-9])(\2)([\d]{4}|[\d]{2})$/